Apples Growing Guide

 Order in new apple trees as the selection available will be the biggest this month.
 Harvest apples from established trees and enjoy them fresh.

-One of the most flavoursome of the early-fruiting apples, ‘Discovery’ has a red flush to the skin and a firm but juicy texture.
+One of the most flavoursome of the early-fruiting apples, ‘Discovery’ is a beautiful red apple, with a firm yet juicy texture.
 Pollination group B.

-This can be a little susceptible to disease but is worth growing for its beautiful orange colouration and fine flavour.
+This apple can be a little susceptible to disease, but is worth growing for its beautiful orange colouration and fine flavour.
 Pick in early autumn.
 Pollination group B.

 A reliable and flexible variety that can be eaten fresh off the tree or used as a cooking apple from early autumn.
 Pollination group B.

-Picked in early autumn, ‘Worcester Pearmain’ is a steady cropper that forms red fruits with an almost strawberry aroma.
+Picked in early autumn, ‘Worcester Pearmain’ is a steady cropper that forms red apples with a strawberry aroma.
 Pollination group B.

 If you want an apple that will store until spring, pick this one.
 The fruits have a green-yellow colour with red flushing and a good flavour.
 Pollination group B.